geethmaka/geethmaka/README.md

 ## I'm Geethmaka Dissanayake

-🔭 I’m will work on anything that pays😂
+🔭 I will work on anything that pays😂

 📫 How to reach me:
 - https://www.facebook.com/geethmaka